 Agenda

 Agenda approved.
-Maggie motioned to approve the agenda.
+Maggie requested a motion to approve the agenda.
 Moved, seconded and approved.

 Guests

 Trevor Lucus from IM&T came to see what Classified Staff Council is all about.
 He has been employed with UNC for three weeks and was a previous student of the University.